pro100skm/xdc-token-list/README.md

 -  `address`:     Address of XRC-20 token, in [ERC-55](https://eips.ethereum.org/EIPS/eip-55) mixed-case format.
 -  `decimals`:    The decimals of the token.
 As Number and not String.
 -  `logoURI`:     An optional logo of your token.
 Must be a **square** (recommended: 128x128) PNG w/ transparent background.
 Please compress using https://tinypng.com.
 By default: https://raw.githubusercontent.com/pro100skm/xdc-token-list/master/assets/${address}/logo.png
+-  `website`:     Official URL of the website.
 -  `tags`:        An array of tag identifiers associated with the token.
--  `contact`:     A support links array: twitter, telegram, email, discord, facebook.
-Chats where people can get assistance regarding the token.
+-  `links`:       Informational links array: twitter, telegram, email, discord, facebook, github, whitepaper.
--  `github`:      Where token or project-related code lives.
--  `website`:     Official URL of the website.
 -  `description`: Short description of the project.

 # A last note